SDCA-tool/sdca-package/README.md

 library(sdca)
 download_rasters() #first time only

-# Send a design to the API to get data
+# Path to the GeoJSON downloaded from website
+path <- "carbon-calculator-scheme-intervention.geojson"

+# Get data from the server
-dat <- geojson_api(path = "carbon-calculator-scheme-intervention.geojson")
+dat <- geojson_api(path)

 # Process the input data using local = TRUE
 results <- process_results(dat, local = TRUE)